robert-dumitrescu/startup-assignment/README.md

 # Going into details:

 ## Why a cron job
-This might be a slight oversimplification, I'm sure `$startup` uses a different mechanism here, but for the sake of this PoC it will work fine, and maybe with some smart use of streams could be scaled up to millions of domains.
+This might be a slight oversimplification, I'm sure `$startup` uses a different mechanism here, but for the sake of this PoC it will work fine and maybe with some smart use of streams could be scaled up to millions of domains.
 Regardless, due to the separation provided by RabbitMQ it should be fairly easy to swap this component out for a more robust method of generating the messages, if needed in the future.

 ## RabbitMQ